 The Allocation Model is designed for the distribution of all General Fund unrestricted revenue, unless identified to be distributed in a different fashion (such as to fund structural deficits).
 At this time, only state apportionment, unrestricted lottery, a portion of non-resident tuition, and items related to part-time comp and benefits are included in the Allocation Model.
-Restoration and growth revenue is not included in the allocation model until the year after it is earned.
+Restoration revenue is not included in the allocation model until the year after it is earned.
 In years affected by the shift of FTES, revenue will be projected based on operational FTES or state reported FTES subject to the maximum of state funded base.
+Revenue from shifted FTES will be distributed through the Allocation Model.
 Restricted revenue sources of funding are allocated by the state directly to a specific college or by a district agreed-upon distribution method.